Saki-JSU/Bioinformatics/scRNA-seq/tutorial/ReadMe.md

 ## Step 4: Normalization
 This step introduces three normalization methods: CPM, SCRAN and Downsampled.
 PCA on normalized data perform better.

 RLE plots are used to illustrate the performance of normalization.
 The centers are shaped in a lined clearly.
+We believe SCRAN is a better choice.

 The code use a package called `scRNA.seq.funcs`, which is written by authors and needs to be installed from GitHub.